-Tajikistan is a landlocked country.
-The development of the multimodal and intermodal transportation in the country is weak.
-The transportation potential of Tajikistan and adjacent countries, especially as transit markets, is among key factors that will determine the region's success in increasing its importance and prominence.
-The region is ideally located on the crossroads of the European and Asian trunk railways with the access to the Persian Gulf via Iran, to the Indian Ocean via Afghanistan and Pakistan, and the rest of the Asia and Pacific Region via China.
-Tajikistan can expect real benefits from the international transit potential, but the utilisation of this potential would require joint co-ordinated and long-term effort on the part of all countries in terms of expanding the existing networks of motor and rail roads, the construction of new logistics and transportation centres in key locations, and, afterwards, the development of efficient and improved transportation corridors.
+Tajikistan is a landlocked country and the development of multimodal and intermodal transportation in the country is weak.
+The transportation potential of Tajikistan and adjacent countries, especially as transit markets, is among the key factors that will determine the region's success in increasing its importance and prominence.
+The region is ideally located on the crossroads of the European and Asian trunk railways with access to the Persian Gulf via Iran, to the Indian Ocean via Afghanistan and Pakistan, and the rest of the Asia and Pacific Region via China.
+Tajikistan can expect real benefits from the international transit potential, but the utilisation of this potential would require joint co-ordinated and long-term effort from all countries in terms of expanding the existing networks of motor and rail roads, the construction of new logistics and transportation centres in key locations, and, afterwards, the development of efficient and improved transportation corridors.

-There are plans of the establishment of a logistics centre in Nizhny Pyanj.
-Nizhny Pyanj, is on the Tajik/Afghan border, the single most important road border crossing for Tajikistan.
-The Nizhniy Pyanj Logistics Centre will provide a modern logistics terminal, initially for single-modal truck delivery, but eventually allowing multi-modal shipment by truck and rail, and multi-functions such as trans-shipment, storage and processing goods for general container cargo.
+There are plans for the establishment of a logistics centre in Nizhniy Pyandj.
+Nizhniy Pyandj, on the Tajik/Afghan border, is the most important road border crossing for Tajikistan.
+The Nizhniy Pyandj Logistics Centre will provide a modern logistics terminal, initially for single-modal truck delivery, but eventually allowing multi-modal shipment by truck and rail, and multi-functions such as transshipment, storage and processing goods for general container cargo.
 The logistics centre will be a gateway for international export, import and transit container cargo, and will also store and process consumer goods needed by local people in the Khatlon region.